-The Guild’s 35th anniversary will be celebrated on Saturday, September 10, 2016, at the Lions Head Condos Clubhouse.
-The event will follow the September Guild meeting and will feature a Champaign Brunch catered by Love Language Catering.
+The Guild’s 35th anniversary was celebrated on Saturday, September 10, 2016, at the Lions Head Condos Clubhouse.
+The event was followed by the September Guild meeting and featured a Champagne Brunch catered by Love Language Catering.

 Guild exhibits have been presented at numerous locations in the Nashville area including Hendersonville Arts Council, Cheekwood, Church Street Center, Centennial Arts Center, the Green Hills Library, and others.

 Several years ago, Vicki Brandt had a dream of having a Guild retreat somewhere away from Nashville — a time for Guild members to gather and spend the entire weekend immersed in the various aspects of calligraphy and calligraphic-related arts.
 Vicki researched various state parks and other venues and settled upon Lake Barkley State Park in Kentucky.